metamacro/bfci/README.md

 ```
 $ git submodule update --init
 ```
-Or simply build the project once, since the process is automated via`CMake`.
+Or simply build the project once, since the process is automated via `CMake`.

 ## Build

 Clone the repository via the preferred method.

-Generate the build recipes via `CMake`:
+Generate the build recipes via `CMake`, e.g.:

 ```
 $ mkdir build